RE-ADMIT STUDENTS AND FINANCIAL AID

 Am I meeting Satisfactory Academic Progress for financial aid purposes?

 All students receiving Title IV Federal aid and some forms of private and/or institutional aid are required to meet Satisfactory Academic Progress standards.
 A student's status is calculated based on the cumulative CCU grade point average and percentage of attempted courses that have been successfully completed.
-Students who have submitted a current FAFSA can determine if they are meeting these requirements by logging into WebAdvisor and choosing the link, "Financial Aid Satisfactory Academic Progress Results," listed under the Financial Aid banner.
-If your status is unsatisfactory or if you have not submitted a current FAFSA, contact Financial Aid and Scholarships for further instructions.
+Students who have submitted a current FAFSA will be notified if their status is Unsatisfactory once the annual SAP review process is completed each May.
 Students who have attempted at least four semesters of enrollment at CCU are required to maintain a 2.0 cumulative CCU grade point average to remain eligible for Title IV Federal aid.

 What can I do if I’m not meeting Satisfactory Academic Progress for financial aid purposes?